jimTheSTEAMClown/Verilog/verilog-manual-draft.md

 * Observe how changing the select signal affects the output LED
 * Learn how to extend MUX structures to support more inputs or wider data

-In the following labs you will explor the Verilog syntax and coding structurs to build Logic Gates and Mux's
+In the following labs you will explore the Verilog syntax and coding structurs to build Logic Gates and Mux's

 #### Logic Gates Verilog Code
 Logic gates form the foundation of all digital electronics.
 These basic building blocks process two or more binary input values/signals (0 and 1) and produce a single binary output based on logical rules.
 Gates like AND, OR, and XOR enable a wide range of operations.